kostasthanos/Hand-Detection-and-Finger-Counting/README.md

-# Hand Gestures and Finger Counting
+# Hand Detection and Finger Counting
 This is a project made with Python and OpenCV library.
 Below there are some instructions and information about the most significant parts of this project.
 For a better and visual understanding of this project and it's concepts, watch the video : [Hand-Gesures_Finger-Counting]()